 If you or someone you know needs our help, please call us today for a free telephone consultation.
 We have appointments available Monday through Saturday and your first visit to our office is free.
 Our office is located at 30 Vesey Street in the City Hall area and can be easily reached by all major subway lines.

 The bankruptcy law is designed to give people with debt trouble a fresh start.
 We also advise our clients on how to manage their credit after bankruptcy.

 There is no truth to the urban legend that you have to go for seven years with bad credit after filing bankruptcy.
-Bankruptcy will be on your credit report for 10 years, but even so you can have good credit in just three years.
+Bankruptcy will be on your credit report for 10 years, but many consumers work hard to rebuild their credit in the years after bankruptcy.
+Many consumers receive credit card offers in the months after filing bankruptcy.
 Our clients often have purchased cars and even qualified for mortgages two to three years after bankruptcy.

 You are welcome to call us and discuss your case on the telephone before visiting our office.
 If you are interested, call us at (212) 315-3755.